Why Is My Afro Hair Thinning at The Crown

 How does trauma to the scalp cause CCCA?

-Trauma is caused by the excessive tugging and constant pulling of the hair and hair bulb.
+Trauma to the hair and scalp is caused by the excessive tugging and constant pulling of the hair and hair bulb.
 Styling techniques such as braiding, dreadlocking or weaving of the hair cause trauma which manifests in scalp inflammation or scaring, which are symptoms of CCCA.
+If you have dreadlocks and are suffering from hair loss or thinning, please click here.

 What is Traction Alopecia and Why Does It Cause Hair Loss at The Crown?